-The Board of Directors, including a majority of the Disinterested Directors, has the responsibility under the 1940 Act to approve the continuance of the Investment Advisory Agreement and the Sub-Advisory Agreement.
-Both the Investment Advisory Agreement and the Sub-Advisory Agreement were approved to be continued until March 1, 2003 at a meeting of the Directors held on February 13, 2002.
-In its deliberations concerning the continuance of the Investment Advisory Agreement and Sub-Advisory Agreement, the Directors considered the investment philosophy applied by the Investment Adviser and Sub-Adviser in managing the Fund, given the Fund's investment objective and policies.
-In this regard, the Directors also considered the nature and extent of the Investment Adviser's and Sub-Adviser's research and investment process.
+The Board of Directors, including a majority of the disinterested Directors, has the responsibility under the 1940 Act to approve the continuance of the Investment Advisory Agreement and the Sub-Advisory Agreement.
+Both the Investment Advisory Agreement and the Sub-Advisory Agreement were approved to be continued until March 1, 2007 at a meeting of the Directors held on February 15, 2006.
+A discussion regarding the basis for the approval of this continuance is contained in the Fund s June 30, 2006 Semi-Annual Report to Shareholders.
+At a meeting of the Directors held on February 20, 2007, the Board of Directors, including a majority of the disinterested Directors, approved the continuance of the Investment Advisory Agreement and the Sub-Advisory Agreement until March 1, 2008.
+A discussion regarding the basis for the approval of this continuance will be contained in the Fund s June 30, 2007 Semi-Annual Report to Shareholders.